 Four siblings have taught me many things about conflict resolution, forgiveness, overlooking offenses, joy despite circumstances, loyalty, and unconditional love.
 The death of my sister in a car accident taught me to trust in the sovereignty of God.

 Transparency and authenticity are important to me as I follow my Lord and Savior.
 Life can be hard.
-But I’ve learned to do hard, because God gives grace; and it really is sufficient for me.
+But I’ve learned I can do hard things, because God gives grace; and it really is sufficient for me.

 Sharing God moments fuels my faith and infuses me with hope.
 “Yay God” is one of my favorite sayings.
 My desire is to encourage, challenge and inspire you to find joy in your journey through life.
 If you’re skeptical about God, I pray this blog shows you how real he is.
-If you’re disillusioned with religion, I pray you find truth in relationship.
-If you’re a committed follower, may you find courage to share your stories with someone else.
+If you’re disillusioned with religion, I pray you’ll find truth in a relationship.
+If you’re a committed follower, I hope you find the courage to share your story someday.
 We are alive for such a time as this.
 We can hold out hope for others as we hang onto possible endings together.

 “Be joyful in hope, patient in affliction, faithful in prayer.”
 Romans 12:12